wp-plugins/ga-google-analytics/readme.txt

 * Drop-dead simple and easy to use
 * Uses latest version of GA Tracking Code
+* Include GA Tracking Code in header or footer
 * Inserts your tracking code on all theme pages
 * Sleek plugin Settings page with toggling panels
 * Lightweight, and born of simplicity, no frills